Joshuaeal/wrangler/README.md

 1. Insert media
 2. Wrangler detects the volume
 3. Create a project in the web UI
+4. Choose manual or automatic ingest
-4. Select files
+5. Select source, and optionally choose specific files (manual)
-5. Wrangler copies to a project folder
+6. Wrangler copies to a project folder
-6. Wrangler mirrors to destination A and B
+7. Wrangler mirrors to destination A - and if desired, B and C
-7. Wrangler verifies all copies
+8. Wrangler verifies all copies

 Simple on the surface.
 Solid underneath.